Walkway banner image

 Both public and privately-owned spaces are upgraded to include stories and elements to reflect the exceptional navigational feats of the first iwi who arrived and James Cook who arrived in 1769.

-Cook Landing Site and Te Maro sculpture - both completed.
+Cook Landing Site and Te Maro sculpture - completed.

 • Te Panuku Tu - Titirangi summit redevelopment